Last Updated on October 16, 2023 by Eve Dawes

 For more things to do in Menorca check out Trip Advisors list of activities to do in Menorca.
 Any questions feel free to ask in the comments below or on Instagram.

 Other European Country and City Travel Guides | Know before you go

-If you’re planning on jumping around Europe on your vacation check out these other European locations which we visited In 2019:
+If you’re planning on jumping around Europe on your vacation check out these other European locations which we visited: